maximilionus/byedpictl/README.md

+# byedpictl
-`byedpictl` is an experimental utility for user-friendly DPI desync on Linux
+Experimental utility for user-friendly DPI desync on Linux

 ## Install